Philip Ippolito, Made Miracle Landing On George Washington Bridge In 1965, Is Dead

 Philip Ippolito airplane being Inspected on George Washington Bridge December 26, 1965 Photo; AP Wirephoto

-From SNCA reader Jason Smith comes word that Philip Ippolito who on December 26, 1965 at age 19, made an emergency landing on the George Washington Bridge, has died at his home on December 19, 2021, at age 75.
+From SNCA reader Jason Smith comes word that Philip Ippolito who on December 26, 1965 at age 19, made an emergency landing on the George Washington Bridge, died on December 19, 2021, at age 75.

 Ippolito and Brennan in hospital photo Jim Hughes for NY Daily News